SyedAli310/big-oven/README.md

 ## Feedback

-If you have any feedback, please reach out to me at alizaidi310@gmail.com
+If you have any feedback/queries, please reach out to me at alizaidi310@gmail.com